lilyshellhammer/notes_public/AlgoQResponses.md

 The second and third parts are the polygon containment test and the level set containment tests described in Keenan's blog post.
 ## Part 1: Negative space BVH traversal
 This is my proposed new solution to the containments problem.
 It requires an additional data structure, but would not require computing the level set, just having a discrete representation of the shape's boundary.
 The rationale for this method is that if shape A is NOT contained in shape B, there will be a part of A that overlaps with the negative space of B.
-In this solution, I create a BVH surrounding the whitespace of the first bounding box.
-The traversal will be the same as findIntersection for [Area Intersection](#area-intersection) except the Node b that is passed in will be the whitespace tree of B. A true return value means part of A is possibly not contained in B (I say possibly as the lowest leaf node contains test is a black box for now).
-The good thing about this method is taht
+In this solution, I create a BVH surrounding the whitespace of the outermost bounding box.
+The traversal will be the same as findIntersection for [Area Intersection](#area-intersection) except the BVH (Node b) that is passed in will be the whitespace tree of B. A true return value means part of A is possibly not contained in B (I say possibly as the lowest leaf node contains test is a black box for now).
+The good thing about this method is that we can use similar BVH traversal as area and boundary intersection and the black box solution for two overlapping leaf nodes will be similar.

 ```
 createBBoxNegatives(grid, xmin, ymin, xmax, ymax)